TheAdamBC/AdamBC/app/dapp_examples/py/media_analysis/receipt_analysis/README.md

 ## How to run the DApp

 (NOTICE: To run this DApp, you must have Tesseract installed on your computer.
-Follow installation procedure here: https://github.com/tesseract-ocr/tesseract/wiki)
+Follow installation procedure here: https://github.com/tesseract-ocr/tesseract/wiki.
+Then go to your DApp's folder and update the `App.py` pytesseract configuration variable `pytesseract.pytesseract.tesseract_cmd` to reflect where the tesseract files are located.)

 Open the Command Line Terminal and type the command below (AppName being the name of the app you created).